Var-Vis/Projects_Repo/README.md

-# COGS108_Repo
+# Projects_Repo
-This is where I keep my code for my UCSD data science class!
+This is where I keep my projects, both personal and from university classes!